On dataset tensions and signatures of new cosmological physics: Introduction

-To quantify the level of tension between two datasets $D_A$ and $D_B$ (which for simplicity only we will take to be fully independent) interpreted under model $M_1$, a popular tension metric is the Bayesian ratio $R^{AB}_1$ introduced by \cite{MRS}.
 This compares the likelihoods under two assumptions: the numerator requires the two datasets to be jointly fit by a single set of parameter values, while the denominator permits (within the same overall model) each dataset to be fit by different parameter values, as if each dataset lived in a distinct universe.